NOTE! NOTE! NOTE!

 The era of VR technology has arrived - technology and software are already enabling new experiences for anime lovers!
 You just have to be able to search in the right place.

-A VR application called MocuMocuDance has been developed alongside MMD.
-It is again a subjective experience that cannot be conveyed in words, but to fully understand what it is about, you have to experience it yourself.
-As a clarification, however, it is not about 360-"VR" videos that can be viewed even on mobile devices, but about a genuine interactive VR environment.
-The program supports both HTC Vive and Oculus Rift.
+Alongside MMD, a VR application called MocuMocuDance has been developed.
+Again, it's a subjective experience that can't be conveyed in words, but to fully understand what it's all about, you have to experience it for yourself.
+To be clear, it is not a 360 "VR" video that can be viewed on a mobile device, but a real interactive VR environment.
+The software supports both the HTC Vive and the Oculus Rift.
 The LeapMotion sensor is supported as an additional device.

 MMD's VR extension is known, at least for the time being, as MocuMocuDance, and is therefore not in itself connected to MikuMikuDance - it is only capable of accessing character, motion, etc. files created with MMD.
 MocuMocuDance is developed by Okayamasoft.
 The person behind Okayamasoft stopped distributing and updating the program for personal reasons - but luckily the development work has since continued by the Vrai team!

 The current version still requires a bit of familiarity from the user, the menus are clear in themselves but require getting used to.
-The latest version, released on September 21.9.2017, XNUMX, has added support for both HTC Vive and Oculus Touch motion controllers.
+The latest version, released on September 21, 2017, has added support for both HTC Vive and Oculus Touch motion controllers.
 The LeapMotion sensor is still supported.

 A special feature of HTC Live is the ability to use Augmented Reality.